Chronology of World History

 December 15

-• Fiume (Rijeka) declares its Independence.
+• Fiume (Rijeka) declares its independence.
 [1]

 December 17

-• Austria parliament approves 8-hour day.
+• Austria parliament approves 8-hour work day.
 [1]

 December 18